 Pregnancy and Old Wives Tales- Debunked!

-There are so many old wives tales floating around during pregnancy that it is hard to know fact from fiction, except in the case where the tale is really off the wall.
+There are so many old wives tales floating around during pregnancy that it is hard to know fact from fiction, except in the case where the story is really off the wall.
 You will probably hear strange things from your grandmother regarding what you should and shouldn’t do.
-While your grandmother probably believed this when she was pregnant with your mom, there is no reason why you have to believe it now.
+While your grandmother perhaps believed this when she was pregnant with your mom, there is no reason why you have to believe it now.

 Here are some of our favorites, and some of the funniest.

 This tale is mostly false.
 However, some of the beliefs behind it are true.
 Pregnant women can and should take baths.
 It is an excellent way for a pregnant woman to take some of the weight off her back and relax, especially later in pregnancy.
 If your water has broken, however, you should NOT take a bath as your uterus is then vulnerable to infection.
 You should also avoid throughout your pregnancy, taking baths, or sitting in hot tubs above 100 degrees.
 This can raise your body temperature too much and cause problems to your baby, especially during the first trimester.

 - Holding Your Hands Above Your Head Can Hurt The Baby

 The truth is that the positioning of your hands has nothing to do with your baby’s positioning in the uterus or the umbilical cord becoming wrapped around him.
 Babies born with the umbilical cord wrapped around them is quite common as it happens in about 1/3 of all pregnancies and is caused by the early movements your baby makes in utero, while they are still small enough to make them.

 - Wearing A Lei Can Choke Your Fetus

 This Hawaiian superstition is just that — a superstition.
 It makes no sense that a pregnant woman who wears a lei could be choking her baby.

 - You Have to Drink A Lot of Water, or Your Baby Will Get Dirty